How to Bulk Create Multiple Posts At Once

 }

-Now I am going to show you how to create multiple posts at once using a list of post titles.
+Another example – how to create multiple posts using a list of titles:

 $titles = array(

-'How to bulk publish posts with WordPress REST API'
+'How to bulk publish posts with the WordPress REST API'

 );